rauc/rauc/docs/integration.rst

   RAUC support for PTXdist as posted to the PTXdist mailing list.
 Handling may still change!

-Integration into your RootFS Build
+Integration into Your RootFS Build
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To enable building RAUC for your target, set::